rapidsai/dask-cuda/docs/source/examples/best-practices.rst

 Dask-CUDA offers several different ways to enable automatic spilling from device memory.
 The best method often depends on the specific workflow.
-For classic ETL workloads using `Dask cuDF <https://docs.rapids.ai/api/dask-cudf/stable/>`_, cuDF spilling is usually the best place to start.
-See :ref:`Spilling from device <spilling-from-device>` for more details.
+For classic ETL workloads using `Dask cuDF <https://docs.rapids.ai/api/dask-cudf/stable/>`_, native cuDF spilling is usually the best place to start.
+See :ref:`Dask-CUDA's spilling documentation <spilling-from-device>` for more details.

 Accelerated Networking
 ~~~~~~~~~~~~~~~~~~~~~~